TY-Jeong/VacHopPy/docs/source/introduction.md

 All parameters listed above are calculated as **effective values**.
 For a detailed explanation of the concept of effective hopping parameters, please refer to the following section.

-### Additional Tools

-In addition to the primary parameter extraction, `VacHopPy` also provides several secondary tools for more in--depth analysis:

-* **Vacancy Trajectory Visualization**

-  Visualize the movement and pathways of vacancies over time.

-* **MSD-based Diffusivity Calculation**

-  Calculate atomic diffusivity using mean squared displacement (MSD) analysis.

-* **Structural Evolution Tracking**

-  Identify and track the evolution of the material's structure throughout the simulation.

 ---

 ## What are effective hopping parameters?